matn7/CS-Notes/src/main/java/compact/README.md

 in a deck of cards.
 - An enum is defined using the enum keyword, followed by a list of constants, which are called enumerators.
 - Each enumerator is an instance of the enum type, and they can be referred to by their names.
-- For example, an enum called DaysOfWeek might have enumerators for Monday, Tuesday, Wednesday, etc.
+- For example, an enum called `DaysOfWeek` might have enumerators for `Monday`, `Tuesday`, `Wednesday`, etc.
 - Enum constants are singleton by design, meaning that there can be only one instance of each enumerator created in the JVM.
-- Also, they are created at the time the enum type is initialized and are guaranteed to be initialized before any other thread accesses them.
+- :star: Also, they are created at the time the enum type is initialized and are guaranteed to be initialized before any other thread accesses them.
 - In a multithreading context, enum constants are thread-safe because of their singleton nature.
 - Because only one instance of each enumerator is created and initialized, there is no need to synchronize access to them.